 View all news, archive your new and create your own daily newsletters only on your topics/countries of interest with Key Energy Intelligence

 Consumption per capita is very high, reaching 6.6 toe in 2021, including about 9.2 MWh of electricity.

 Total energy consumption has stopped growing since 2015 and decreased slowly (1.4%/year) to around 232 Mtoe in 2021.
 Before 2015, it had increased rapidly (4%/year over 2010-2015), driven by high sustained economic growth combined with low energy prices.

 Production has decreased by 11% since 2018 (-5% in 2019, -6% in 2020 and, -1% for 2021).
 It had increased before by 24% between 2010 and 2018 (+34% since 2000).
 Total oil production reached 510 Mt in 2020 (12% of the global production).
 Crude oil represents 90%, while the rest is made up of NGLs.
 In 2021, Saudi Arabia was the world's third largest producer, behind the US and close to Russia.

 Interactive Chart Saudi Arabia Crude Oil Production

 Renewable in % Electricity Production

-In April 2020, a Supreme Committee for Energy Mix Affairs, for Electricity Production and Enabling Renewable Energy, chaired by the Crown Prince, was established to oversee renewable energy projects.
+A Supreme Committee for Energy Mix Affairs, for Electricity Production and Enabling Renewable Energy was established in 2020, a to oversee renewable energy projects.

 REPDO, the Renewable Energy Projects Development Office under the Mistry of Energy, oversees the National Renewable Energy Program and regularly calls for bids.